 Older individuals, age 55 and olderEmancipated/former foster youth, ages 18-24

 Survivors of domestic violence and violent crimes (occurrence within the past 6 months)

 Pregnant individuals in their 2nd trimester or later

 The Alameda County Housing Secure Emergency Rental Assistance Program (ACHS-ERAP) will help income-eligible households pay rent and utilities, both for past due and future payments.
 The federal Consolidated Appropriations Act of 2021 provides funding to support the program.

-Phase 1 of the program will launch on March 17, 2021.
+Phase 1 of the program launched March 17, 2021.
 Phase 1 of the program will prioritize (1) tenant households making less than 30% of the area median income; (2) small rental property owners (5 units or less); and (3) tenants in subsidized affordable housing units.
 These priorities will be expanded in Phase 2.

 Be a tenant in Alameda County, except for Oakland and Fremont.
 For information on rental assistance programs in Oakland and Fremont, please check here.

 Have qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship due to COVID–19;

 Demonstrate a risk of experiencing homelessness or housing instability, which may include:

 Past-due rent or utilities or unsafe or unhealthy living conditions; and